FingerlessGlov3s/OPNsensePIAWireguard/README.md

          - `piaRegionId` Change to your PIA region id
  1. Copy the json file to OPNsense using SCP or Filezilla etc, make sure you using the root user of OPNsense when you connect, otherwise you'll get access denied messages.
      - `PIAWireguard.json` to `/conf/`
  1. SSH to OPNsense and drop in to a terminal `option 8`.
+If you've closed the previous SSH connection.
  1. Run the following commands
      - `chmod +x /conf/PIAWireguard.py`
      - `service configd restart`